 Nardini became involved in the string quartet genre, both as performer and composer, just as the form as we know it was developing.
-He performed in a quartet with colleagues Filippo Manfredi, Giuseppe Cambini and Luigi Boccherini beginning in 1765.
-During this same decade, his quartets and other pieces began to be published across Europe and his name became well known in musical circles.
+He performed in a quartet with colleagues Filippo Manfredi, Giuseppe Cambini, and Luigi Boccherini beginning in 1765.
+During this same decade, his quartets and other pieces started to be published across Europe, and his name became well known in musical circles.
 The fact that the String Quartets of Op.
-1 by Haydn were published only a few years before, between 1762 and 1764, illustrates how quickly Nardini was in the game.
+1 by Haydn was released only a few years before, between 1762 and 1764, illustrates how quickly Nardini was in the game.

-The works were written early enough in the development of the quartet that they are not constructed in the familiar four movement form that was established and accepted later with Haydn's Op.
-9 set.
-Haydn's earliest quartets of Opp.
+The works were written early enough in the development of the quartet that they are not constructed in the familiar four-movement form that was established and accepted later with Haydn’s Op.
+9 sets.
+Haydn’s earliest quartets of Opp.
 1 & 2 all consist of five movements.
 In the case of each of the six quartets recorded here, Nardini gets the job done in only two or three movements!

 Pietro Nardini was a highly respected violinist and composer in 18th century Italy.
 His quartets are melodious, charming works written in well-crafted classical style, with a predominance of the first violin, and conspicuous for the absence of Basso Continuo.

-Born into a humble family in 18th-century Italy, Pietro Nardini's talent for violin playing led him to Livorno to study with the celebrated Giuseppe Tartini, where he reportedly became as good a violinist as his teacher.
-He travelled throughout Europe and was resident musician at several of its major courts -- notably Tuscany, where he was Director of Music.
+Born into a humble family in 18th-century Italy, Pietro Nardini’s talent for violin playing led him to Livorno to study with the celebrated Giuseppe Tartini, where he reportedly became as good a violinist as his teacher.
+He traveled throughout Europe and was a resident musician at several of its significant courts — notably Tuscany, where he was Director of Music.
 Such was his reputation as an extraordinarily expressive technician that he was asked to play in the presence of King Ferdinand and Queen Carolina in Naples as well as Wolfgang and Leopold Mozart, not to mention other celebrities of the age.

 – Recorded in January 2012, for the first time on CD: the 6 String Quartets of Nardini!